 I moved with my family to France in 1984 and began teaching English in afternoon and evening classes for adults.
 I acquired a DEA in English literature and taught translation for an antenna of the University of Bordeaux until 2005.
 In 1995 I passed the CAPES and the aggrégation in 1997.
 I taught at Lycée de Baudre in Agen until 2012.
 I have translated two books from French to English for the publisher One World and I wrote a biography of a Baha’i pioneer which was published in England in 2013.
 I have also had short stories published in American magazines.

 I first heard of TPRS in 2005 and, like Stephen Krashen, I’m convinced it’s the most effective method to teach languages in use today.
 I organized the first TPRS workshop in France which was held in Agen in August, 2013.
 Participants came from seven different countries.
-We just finished the third workshop with 47 paticipants from 15 different countries.
-And I’ve started planning for the fourth which will start on July 25th, 2016.
+We just finished the sixth workshop with 81 paticipants from 25 different countries.
+And I’ve started planning for the seventh which will start on July 22nd, 2019.

 Am I a witch?
 If that’s what you call a woman who speaks her mind, yes.
-And TPRS is my witchcraft.
+And Comprehensible Input is my witchcraft.